greatdesignisnotenough/sublime-request/README.md

 - `read_args` - List of arguments to pass to `request.read`
 - `read_kwargs` - Dictionary of keyword arguments to pass to `request.read`
 - `save_to_clipboard` - Copies result from `read` to clipboard
+- `insert_in_current_view` - Paste the result immediately at the cursor position
+- `selection_request` - Append the current selected word to the request, POST is not possible in this mode
+- `decode_as` - The response is parsed using the following : `str` / `unicode` / `unicode_tolerant` / `json`
+- `json_key` - When used with the decoder `json`, the response will contain the value associated with the key.
+See the MD5 example

 ### I don't know Python
 This is a fact of life.
 Rather than creating a meta language to be just as simple, I will show you some commmon examples to draw from.